TejaswiniM2004/Linear-Integrated-circuit/DIFFERENTIAL AMPLIFIER.md

   VGD = (1.65 – 3.33) V = -1.65V
   Vth = 0.366 V
-  Since  VGD<Vth  the MOSFET is operating in saturation?active region and can act as an amplifier.
+  Since  VGD<Vth  the MOSFET is operating in saturation/active region and can act as an amplifier.
   We have determined that the MOSFET is in saturation, now we need to set ideal Q-point.